Robalni/twitch-shell/README.md

 # Twitch shell

-This is a shell that makes it possible to access the Twitch API by typing commands.
+This is a shell that makes it possible to use Twitch by typing commands.

 The license is CC0.
 You find the license text in the file LICENSE.